pcanz/pPEG/docs/pPEG.md

 Here are a couple of examples, the first is in JavaScript, the second is in Python, other programming language have similar implementations.
 These examples should illustrate how easy it is to specify a grammar and use it to parse an input string and generate a parse tree.
 The details are not important for the moment, they will be explained shortly.

-The first grammar is for a CSV (Comma Separated Value) format that is compatible with the [RFC 4180] standard:
+The first grammar is for a CSV (Comma Separated Value) format:

     const peg = require("./pPEG.js");